dookbook/dookbook-doc-glossary/en/Alignment container.md

-TOPIC: Alignment container
+TOPIC: Alignment Container
 AUTHORS: DevOps; KoalaNation@github.com; github:KoalaNation
          April King; april@pokeinthe.io; github:april
          Federico Culloca; federicoculloca@github.com; github:federicoculloca
          Karen Scarfone; kscarfone@mozilla.net; mdn:kscarfone

-# Alignment container
+# Alignment Container

 The **alignment container** is the rectangle that the alignment subject is aligned within.
 This is defined by the layout mode; it is usually the alignment subject’s containing block, and assumes